Resources for PhD students and their supervisors

 Research Students Course Handbook

-- Certificate of Postgraduate Studies
+- Certificate of Postgraduate Studies (CPGS)

-- Second year report and dissertation schedule
+- Second year report: the dissertation schedule

-- Third year progress statement
+- Third year report: a progress statement

 - Thesis formatting